Infinit-dot/stackademic03/README.md

 # stackademic03

 ### Html and css only, mobile-first approach.
--using media queries, gid and flex
+- using media queries, gid and flex